akuchling/celery-simple-elasticsearch/README.rst

 By default a few dependencies will automatically be installed:

 - `django-appconf`_ -- An app to gracefully handle application settings.

-- `django-celery-transactions`_ -- An app that "holds on to Celery tasks until the current database transaction is committed, avoiding potential race conditions as described in `Celery's user guide`_."

 Usage
 -----